Abortion in West Virginia: Abortion financing

 Since 2018 West Virginia covers abortion only in case of rape, incest, or life endangerment.
 Before 2018 West Virginia used their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid.
 In 2010, the state had 1,111 publicly funded abortions, of which all were state funded and none were federally funded.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, hundreds of abortion rights protesters gathered in Charleston, Huntington, Fairmont, and Shepherdstown.
+Abortion rights protesters gathered and rallied at the West Virginia State Capitol for several days in July and August.
+On September 13, more than a dozen abortion rights protesters were forcibly removed from the West Virginia statehouse after lawmakers passed a near-total ban on abortion.